dogweather/forkful/content/en/elm/files-and-io/reading-command-line-arguments.md

   \ launch it.
 Programmers read these to tailor program behavior without hard-coding\u2026"
 lastmod: '2024-03-13T22:45:00.024642-06:00'
 model: gpt-4-1106-preview
-summary: "Command line arguments let users feed data to your program when they launch\
+summary: Command line arguments let users feed data to your program when they launch it.
-  \ it.
-Programmers read these to tailor program behavior without hard-coding\u2026"
 title: Reading command line arguments
 weight: 23
 ---